 Nebulisers and humidifiers

-Nebuliser pumps should be serviced and filters changed regularly, in accordance with the manufacturer’s instructions.
+Have nebuliser pumps serviced and filters changed regularly, in accordance with the manufacturer’s instructions.

-Spa baths should be drained after each use, and make sure they are inspected frequently, and regularly cleaned and maintained to ensure hygienic operation.
-The entire system should be kept dry when not in use.
+Drain spa baths after each use, and make sure they are inspected frequently, and cleaned and maintained regularly to ensure hygienic operation.
+Keep the entire system dry when not in use.

 Domestic evaporative air conditioners

 Although there have been no reported cases of Legionnaires’ disease connected with the use of domestic evaporative cooling systems, correct maintenance is essential to control the accumulation of sediment, bacteria, mould and algal growth inside the unit.

 Portable evaporative cooling units

-Portable evaporative cooling units should be completely drained at least once a week during the summer season.
+Portable evaporative cooling units need to be completely drained at least once a week during the summer season.

-When units are not being used for an extended period they should be completely drained, cleaned, and left to dry.
+When units are not being used for an extended period they need to be completely drained, cleaned, and left to dry.

 Take care with potting mix